Non-eCTD electronic Submissions (NeeS) represent a national requirement rather than an internationally accepted standard.

-Electronic Common Technical Documents (eCTD) are mandatory for submissions to the FDA.
-Other authorities including the EMA welcome eCTD as the preferred format for all regulatory submissions.
+Electronic Common Technical Documents (eCTD) are mandatory for submissions to the EMA, UK-MHRA, and the FDA.
 The key advantage of eCTD are:

-• Data exchange to ease the review process, so reviewers and submitters look at submissions via a
+- Data exchange to ease the review process, so reviewers and submitters look at submissions via a common web browser

-• Being able to view with ease the life-cycle of all the documents and submissions, which has not always
+- Being able to view the life cycle of all the documents and submissions with ease — this has not always been possible previously

 eCTD publishing is the final compilation of regulatory documents as an electronic submission and typically includes:

-We provide NeeS and eCTD preparation and publishing services for all sectors of the pharmaceutical, biopharmaceutical and healthcare industry.
-Many of our clients have established products registered using earlier submission frameworks, such as NtA, that we provide extraction and conversion services into eCTD format for on-going License Maintenance.
+WBR provides NeeS and eCTD preparation and publishing services for all sectors of the pharmaceutical, biopharmaceutical, and healthcare industry.
+Many of our clients have established products registered using earlier submission frameworks, such as NtA, and we have provided extraction and conversion services into eCTD format for on-going license maintenance.